wellrestedphp/wellrested/README.md

 Install
 -------

-Include the following to your composer.json file's **require** property.
+Add an entry for "pjdietz/wellrested" in your composer.json file's **require** property.
+If you are not already using Composer, create a file in your project called **composer.json** with the following content:

 ```json
 {